 top of page

 A multiple award-winning teacher-scholarFulbright Scholar (Jordan), and advocate for fieldwork and experiential education, Ive held faculty, staff, and administrative posts at several different institutions since beginning my journey into higher education over two decades ago.
-Broadly speaking, my academic research specialties include (urban) geomorphology (the “Science of Scenery”), (cultural) stone/rock decay science, and general landscape change/studies.
-Expertise in biocrusts, rock art, and humanistic geography round out my topical background.
-I also maintain regional interests in arid lands, Latin America, the Lesser Antilles, US Southwest, and Japan.
-Though well-known in my research areas, it’s really teaching that feeds my soul, and I delight in helping folks make connections between science and their everyday life with/in the landscape.
-Whether that means observing around campus, fieldwork in the US Southwest or Arabian Desertexploring the world via (International) Field Programs, or just looking out a window, my focus remains on increasing appreciation for and understanding connections between landscapes, landforms, peoples, and places.
+Broadly speaking, my academic research specialties include geomorphology (the “Science of Scenery”), stone/rock deterioration, and general landscape change often at the urban-wildlands/human-environment interface.
+Expertise in humanistic geography, rock art, and biocrusts round out my topical background.
+I also maintain regional interests in arid lands (mostly NASWAsia & US Southwest), Latin America, the Lesser Antilles, and Japan.
+Though well-known in my research areas, teaching really feeds my soul, and I delight in helping people make spatial connections between science and their everyday life with/in the landscape.
+Whether that means dragging students around campus, fieldwork in National Parks or the Arabian Desertexploring the world via travel study programs, or just looking out a window, my focus always centers on increasing appreciation for and understanding networks between people, places, environments, & landscapes.

 Latest Articles & News: